San Antonio DWI Attorney

 At Hoelscher Gebbia Cepeda PLLC, we know how to investigate DWI cases, and our San Antonio law firm has earned a reputation for holding police officers and district attorneys accountable.

 To arrange a confidential consultation regarding your case, contact us today.
-We develop aggressive DWI/DUI defense strategies for clients throughout Bexar County and all of Texas.
+We develop aggressive DWI defense strategies for clients throughout Bexar County and all of Texas.

 Am I required to submit to a chemical test?